xwmx/nb/README.md

   nb status [<notebook>]

 Description:
-  Print archival, git, and remote status information for the current notebook or <notebook>.
+  Print archival, git, and remote status for the current notebook or <notebook>.

 Examples:
   nb status